 What do you want to be when you “grow-up”?
 Whether you’ve picked a major or are still undecided, this class will focus on discovering your passions and developing strategies to live those passions in your career and personal life.
 We will look at a number of career and personality assessments as well as explore ways to incorporate your passions into your life’s work.
 Along the way we’ll also learn strategies of “A” students to help you be successful in college.
 Life’s too short not to do what you love.

-Greensboro College Seminar 1200 is designed to assist transfer and adult students in their adjustment to the Greensboro College community.
+Greensboro College Seminar 1200 is a two-credit course designed to assist transfer and adult students in their adjustment to the Greensboro College community.
 Students in this course will receive an introduction to Greensboro College’s curriculum and support services.
 With a focus on information literacy and ethics, instructors support students as they work to build the academic and social/emotional skills necessary to be successful in the college environment.

-Greensboro College Seminar 3100 is designed introduce students to experiential leadership.
+Greensboro College Seminar 3100 is a two-credit course designed introduce students to experiential leadership.
 It is restricted to upper class students who wish to serve as peer mentors for first-year students.
 Each student registered for this course will serve as a peer mentor within one GCS 1100 section where they will assist instructors and serve as a resource for first-year students.
 Mentors will meet with GCS 1100 section on Monday and Wednesday and together as a group on Friday.
 Friday meetings focus on leadership and personal development and reflection.

 Jenna Avent, M.Ed.